heroku/platform-api/README.md

     "updated_at"=>"2014-03-13T00:28:55Z"}
 ```

-Excellent.
+Excellent!
 That will have added a config var which we can now see:

 ```ruby
 client.config_var.info('floating-retreat-4255')